chwdt/vanmoof-tools/README.md

 Currently the tool only works for mainware version 1.9.3.

+Missing: Add power level 5 when cycling through power levels using the handle bar button when in OFFROAD region.
+This is an additional feature compared to the old 1.7.6 mainware.

 ## Offsets in smart controller internal flash:

 0x08000000: stm32 boot loader